Assessment at Baruch

 Projects and Surveys at the College

-We are concurrently assessing the Student Academic Consulting Center (SACC) with regards to math tutoring.
+We are concurrently assessing the Student Academic Consulting Center (SACC) with regards to math tutoring and English language learners.

 Assessment by School

 Zicklin School of Business, Weissman School of Arts and Sciences, and the School of Public Affairs are each self-assessing their majors and degree programs.
 The timeline includes information on assessments that have been completed since 2011, are currently being conducted, and which are slated to be completed.

 Zicklin School of Business